eaton/angrylittletree/_drafts/2012-xx-xx-cms-decoupling-inline-editing-and-leaky-abstractions.md

 That's an amazing, awesome thing and other kinds of focused web sites can benefit from it, too.
 Many small-business brochureware sites, for example, have straightfoward, easily-modeled content.
 Many of those sites' users would kill for the simplicity of a "click here to enter text" approach to content entry.

 ## The other side(s) of the coin

 Even the best tool, however, can't be right for every job.
-The inline WYSIWYG approach that's used by Create.js and the Spark Project can pose serious problems, too.
+The inline WYSIWYG approach that's used by Create.js and the Spark Project can pose serious problems.
 The [Decoupled CMS Project](http://decoupledcms.org/) in particular proposes that Inline WYSIWYG could be a useful general editing paradigm for content-rich web˙sites, but that requires looking at the weaknesses clearly and honestly.

 ### Invisible data is inaccessible
 Inline editing, by definition, is tied to the page's visible design.
 Various cues can separate editable and non-editable portions of the page, but there's no place for content elements that *aren't part of the visible page at all*.